cloudfoundry-attic/bosh-lite/README.md

     Logged in as `admin'
     ```

-1. Add a set of route entries to your local route table to enable direct warden container access.
+1. Add a set of route entries to your local route table to enable direct Warden container access.
 Your sudo password may be required.

     ```
     scripts/add-route
     ```

-### Using the Virtualbox Provider
+#### Using the Virtualbox Provider

-1. Start Vagrant from the base directory of this repository (which uses the Vagrantfile)
+1. Start Vagrant from the base directory of this repository.
+This uses the Vagrantfile.

     ```
     vagrant up
     ```

-1. Bosh target (login with admin/admin)
+1. Target the BOSH Director and login with admin/admin.

     ```
     $ bosh target 192.168.50.4